 Applicants are advised that the cost of living accommodation and transportation rates in the Norfolk area are very high and it is extremely difficult for interns to live on their monthly internship stipend alone.

-Application packages shall consist of the following documentation and are to be submitted electronically to firstname.lastname@example.org.
+Application packages shall be one single pdf document, consisting of the following documentation, and are to be submitted electronically to firstname.lastname@example.org.

 Packages that include any additional documentation will be rejected: